wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 1. [_] TASK: Add text in "About this project".

+<a name="PartsUnlimited"></a>

+#### PartsUnlimited Sample Apps

+1. Clone or download <a target="_blank" href="https://microsoft.github.io/PartsUnlimited/">http://aka.ms/pulabs = https://microsoft.github.io/PartsUnlimited</a> (PU) is the implementation of the eCommerce website described as "Project Unicorn" in chapters 31-35 of <a target="_blank" href="http://www.amazon.com/The-Phoenix-Project-Helping-Business/dp/0988262592">The Phoenix Project</a> by Gene Kim, Kevin Behr and George Spafford, © 2013.

+   David Tesar	(<a target="_blank" href="https://twitter.com/dtzar">@dtzar</a>, host of <a target="_blank" href="https://channel9.msdn.com/Shows/DevOps-Dimension/">DevOps-Dimension on channel9.msdn</a>) wrote the two branches which visually display the same front-end website content with a SQL Azure back-end (all PaaS):<br />
+   The master branch contains code for ASP.NET Core.<br />
+   The aspnet45 branch contains code for ASP.NET 4.5.

+   1. Install Visual Studio 2017 within a Windows machine.
+   1. In Tools, Get Tools and Features, select "ASP.NET and web development" and "Azure development".
+   These two should be check in "Workloads"
+   1. Install PowerShell.
+The scripts folder contains .ps1 PowerShell scripts
+   1. Download and install Node v6.12.3 (which has build tools taken out in v8).
+   1. Install Bower and Grunt (ignore deprecated warning).
+   * ASP.NET 5 support for Linux and Mono
+   * Updated to .NET Core 2.0 in Jan 2018
+   * Modern HTML5 responsive layout using bootstrap for mobile, tablet, and PC
+   * Includes a Dockerfile and sample publishing profile to publish to a Docker container
+   * Supports multiple authentication options including Azure Active Directory, Google, and Facebook
+   * Azure Machine Learning product recommendations based on Order History
+   * Designed for Azure Websites, including Testing in Production, Staging slots and environment variables for feature flags (to turn off recommendations)
+   * Includes Grunt tasks for publishing assets to Azure Storage for CDN ingestion for faster performance
+   * Entity Framework code-first using SQL Azure or an in-memory database (Mono)
+   * Basic administration pages to add or edit product information
+   * Includes Azure RM JSON templates and PowerShell automation scripts to easily build and provision your environment
+   <br /><br />

+2. Clone or download <a target="_blank" href="https://github.com/microsoft.github.io/PartsUnlimitedMRP/">https://microsoft.github.io/PartsUnlimitedMRP (PUMRP)</a> described in <a target="_blank" href="http://microsoft.github.io/PartsUnlimitedMRP">http://aka.ms/pumrplabs = http://microsoft.github.io/PartsUnlimitedMRP</a>, an app using mostly open source software including Linux, Java, Apache, and MongoDB to create a web front end, an order service, and an integration service.

+   * Front end service runs Apache Tomcat and talks to order service
+   * Order and Integration service runs Java and calls MongoDB
+   * Integration service integrates with Parts Unlimited Website
+   * Includes a Dockerfile and sample publishing profile to publish to a Docker container
+   * Includes ARM JSON templates and PowerShell automation scripts to easily build and provision your environment
+   <br /><br />

 ## Azure DevOps Core = org.VisualStudio.com

 After registration and project setup, get to the Azure DevOps Dashboard: